openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Privacy Considerations {#privacy-considerations}

 ## Subject Information Leakage {#sub-info-leakage}
-Event issuers and recipients SHOULD take precautions to ensure that they do not leak information about subjects via Subject Identifiers, and choose appropriate Subject Identifier Types accordingly.
+Event Transmitters and Receivers SHOULD take precautions to ensure that they do not leak information about subjects via Subject Identifiers, and choose appropriate Subject Identifier Types accordingly.
 Parties SHOULD NOT identify a subject using a given Subject Identifier Type if doing so will allow the recipient to